 From the beginning, the goal was to keep the membership fee and educational programs at a minimum cost, while offering national speakers who are experts in their field.
 All the Board members volunteer their time to the organization.

 We offer a three day conference each year.
-This conference provides CE hours that should be accepted by both NAAPCC and NCCAP, as well as LTHCA.
-We also offer a one day workshop in July, usually in the Columbia area, central to the State.
+This conference provides 12 CE hours that should be accepted by NAAPCC, NCCAP, NCTRC, NCCDP as well as LTHCA.
+We also offer a one day workshop in August, usually in the Columbia area, central to the State.
+Both the conference and workshops are offered at a very low price.

 In 1991, we began to give an award to a member who has shown outstanding performance in their profession and for being supportive of SCAPA.